intel/llvm/sycl/doc/extensions/IntelGPU/IntelGPUDeviceInfo.md

-# Intel GPU PCI Address #
+# PCI Address #

-A new device descriptor will be added which will provide the PCI address of an Intel GPU in BDF format.
+A new device descriptor will be added which will provide the PCI address in BDF format.
 BDF format contains the address as: `domain:bus:device.function`.

-This support can only be provided when using the Level Zero backend \(BE\).
-This is the default for Intel GPUs.
-The OpenCL BE does not provide the PCI address at this time.
+This new device descriptor is only available for devices in the Level Zero platform, and the matching aspect is only true for those devices.
+The DPC++ default behavior is to expose GPU devices through the Level Zero platform.

 ## Device Information Descriptors ##